zama-ai/concrete/docs/user/tutorial/ARITHMETIC_OPERATIONS.md

 # Arithmetic Operations

-In this tutorial, we are going to go over all arithmetic operations available in `concretefhe`.
+In this tutorial, we are going to go over all arithmetic operations available in **concrete**.
 Please read [Compiling and Executing](../howto/COMPILING_AND_EXECUTING.md) before reading further to see how you can compile the functions below.

 ## Addition